Bombing of Zadar in World War II: Italian enclave of Zara

 Zadar (known in Italian as Zara) became part of the Kingdom of Italy as a result of the Treaty of Rapallo of 1920, which settled the status of former Austro-Hungarian territories.
 It had a large Italian majority and was an Italian enclave in Dalmatia.

 From the 1920s on, many more Croats were pressured to leave the city while their place was being taken by ethnic Italians resettling there from within Yugoslavian Dalmatia—such as the famous fashion stylist Ottavio Missoni, who moved with his family from Dubrovnik.
 The 1910 census in Austria-Hungary placed the Italians at 69.3% of the population, which consistently rose in the decades that followed.
 Public functionaries, teachers, and policemen were transferred from the mainland.

 During this time, there was also a significant presence of military personnel.

 Up until 1941, the city was surrounded by Italian fortifications, of which the bunker behind Gaženice and in the area of Ploče and Crnog were the most notable.

 Second World War until the capitulation of Italy (1941-1943)

 The Axis powers attacked the Kingdom of Yugoslavia on 6 April 1941.
 On 17 April, the Yugoslavian government surrendered.
-Zara held a force of 9,000 commanded by General Emilio Gilioli that after bloody fighting on 15 April reached Šibenik and Split.
+Zadar held a force of 9,000 commanded by General Emilio Gilioli that after bloody fighting on 15 April reached Šibenik and Split.
 Arriving in Dubrovnik and Mostar on 17 April, they met troops that had started out from Albania.

-It is known that on 8 April, the Yugoslavian air force bombed Zadar.
+It is known that on 8 April, the Royal Yugoslav Air Force bombed Zadar.
 Although this resulted in some damage, it cannot be compared to the bombing that the city would endure two years later.
 The civilians had been previously evacuated towards Ancona and Pola.

 The Treaty of Rome in 1941 between the newly formed fascist puppet Independent State of Croatia (NDH) and Italy handed over a large part of northern Dalmatia to Italy including the cities of Split and Knin.